CreepySasquatch/HDRMods/pages/Guides/HDR FAQ/Windows-HDR-Calibration.md

 sidebar: false
 ---

+{% include callout.html type="warning" content="This guide is meant as a general reference.
+Some displays have features or quirks that may require special attention.
+Ask in the HDR Den and RenoDX servers if you need help finding the peak brightness for your specific display.

+<b>Setting changes made on the display may interfere with the final result.</b>" %}

 {% include callout.html type="tip" content="<b>Clipping Point vs Peak Brightness</b>

 <li><b>Peak Brightness:</b> The maximum brightness your display can output in its current mode.</li>